mistic100/HyperCube/README.md

 ### Controls

-The cube is controlled via Bluetooth and can received basic serial commands:
+The cube is controlled via USB and Bluetooth and can received basic serial commands (`\n` terminated):

 - `ON` to turn on the light
 - `OFF` to turn off the light